 Just like when you were in school you should come prepared with several writing instruments.
 Losing a pen or pencil while field measuring is almost inevitable, always carry a few spares.

-Pro Tip: During site visits, our team sketches existing site conditions (walls, plumbing, etc.) in pencil and then dimension in ink.
+Pro Tip: During site visits, our team sketches existing site conditions (walls, plumbing, etc.) in pencil and the dimensions in ink.

 3. Existing Site Plans